marlonecobos/rangemap/README.md

 ## Package description

-The **rangemap** R package presents various tools to create species range maps based on occurrence data, statistics, and SpatialPolygon objects.
+The **rangemap** R package presents various tools to create species range maps based on occurrence data, statistics, and SpatialPolygons objects.
 Other tools of this package can be used to analyze environmental characteristics of the species ranges and to create high quality figures of these maps.
 All the functions that create species